-These are the books that helped me understand, at a very deep level, that pain is a creation of the brain and that chronic pain involves a brain problem, sensitization, that must be overcome.
+If you like to learn from videos you can find many helpful videos on the Chronic Pain Science Channel on YouTube.
+If you like to learn from books, these are the books that helped me understand, at a very deep level, that pain is a creation of the brain and that chronic pain involves a brain problem, sensitization, that must be overcome.

 My own breakthrough from my five years of chronic pain came from watching YouTube videos and then reading books, starting with “The Mindbody Prescription: Healing the Body, Healing the Pain” by John Sarno, M.D.
 He advises patients who cannot visit him in person for his three hour healing lecture to just read his books over and over again until their pain goes away.
 The basic message of the videos and books is that the brain creates pain and therefore also possesses the ability to turn it off.